 ‘Sensitive to the whole body’ is one of the Buddha’s ‘pith instructions’.
 What might it mean to us?
 How can we become more sensitive to the life of our body and breath?

 In these classes we learn to integrate yoga and other body based practices with our meditation practice.

 All the classes listed are suitable for everyone and are taught by qualified body work practitioners with experienced meditation teachers who are members of the Triratna Buddhist Order.

 Part of the generosity economy.
 Please wear comfortable, loose clothing for these sessions.

-No need to book – just come along to the first session
+No need to book – just come along

 Body-dharma yoga is a ‘still flowing’ form of Hatha yoga that incorporates Vinyasa flow, Scaravelli inspiration, somatic approach with a ‘practical’ mindfulness.
 These aid the integration of mind, body and spirit using the yoga of curiosity and letting go.

 Trained yoga teacher Advayamati brings his experience of many years practice, leading workshops and retreats that combine shiatsu and energy work with teaching Buddhism and embodied mindfulness.